ManojK0403/FIFA/README.md

 # FIFA 20 Player Clustering & Analysis

 Exploratory data analysis and unsupervised clustering of FIFA 20 players based on their skill attributes.
-Built as a Datamites capstone project (PRCP-1004).

 ## About